The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 All three IBM backends (ibm_fez, ibm_kingston, ibm_marrakesh) were submitted with the same circuits, same problem files, and same shot count (1024).
 The quantum extension infrastructure worked end-to-end: the pybind11 worker spawned, circuits were transpiled, jobs were submitted and retrieved, weight vectors were returned and projected through the backtest engine.

-Across 28 unique IBM hardware submissions on ibm_fez and ibm_kingston, the top bitstring appeared in 1 or 2 out of 1024 shots in every single submission — the absolute minimum detectable signal with 1024 shots.
-This is statistically indistinguishable from random sampling.
-The circuits ran.
-The hardware responded.
-The decoherence at these circuit depths (757–1,267 gates) erased the optimization information before measurement.
+Across 28 unique IBM hardware submissions on ibm_fez and ibm_kingston, the top bitstring appeared only 1 or 2 times out of 1024 shots in every submission.
+That is the minimum detectable signal at a 1024-shot sampling depth.
+Statistically, the result is indistinguishable from random sampling.

 There is also a formulation incompatibility that would affect noise-free hardware equally.
 With 2-bit encoding, the minimum representable non-zero portfolio weight is 1/3 = 33.3%.
 The configured maximum weight constraint is 30%.
 These are irreconcilable without either more encoding bits (not locally simulable at n=10 assets with current hardware) or a higher constraint cap.
 Every IBM weight vector violates the maximum weight constraint by construction, regardless of hardware noise.
 The post-fix constraint projection normalizes these vectors before execution, but the underlying formulation mismatch remains.

-What the IBM results represent: the backtest performance attributed to IBM hardware reflects the performance of noise-derived, constraint-violating weight vectors — projected to feasibility — on real market data during a specific market regime.
+What the IBM results represent: the backtest performance attributed to IBM hardware reflects the performance of noise-derived, constraint-violating weight vectors (projected to feasibility) on real market data during a specific market regime.
 It is not a measurement of QAOA, QAMO, or QAMOO optimization quality on IBM hardware.

 Temporal mismatch note: IBM jobs are submitted and collected asynchronously, with queue waits of minutes to hours.
 The problem file written at submission time uses the EWMA covariance from the lookback window at that moment.
 If market conditions shifted materially between submission and collection, the IBM result optimized a problem that was already stale when the weights arrived.
 Aer results use fresh covariance estimates at each rebalancing date.
 The two are not guaranteed to be solving the same problem instance at the time of comparison.